How to Generate Powers of Two Online: A Complete Guide to Custom Sequences, Output Bases, and Practical Applications

 1 2 4 8 10 20 40 80

-Hexadecimal output is invaluable when working with memory addresses, color values, or low-level system programming where hex notation is standard.
+Hex output is useful when you're dealing with memory addresses, color values, or low-level systems code where hex notation is the norm.

 Settings: Count = 10, Order = Descending, Base = 10